-To resolve, log onto the PaperCut server running the Web Print Service or workstation running the Web Print Sandbox application and make sure that the “PaperCut Print Provider” service is started following these steps.
+To resolve, log onto the PaperCut server running the Web Print Service or print server hosting the Web Print Sandbox shared printer and make sure that the “PaperCut Print Provider” service is started following these steps.
 Also if you are encountering this message with an older version of PaperCut, try upgrading.

 If this is a Web Print Sandbox, log on as the workstation as the Web Print user account and ensure that you can print an Office document normally and there are no prompts or dialog boxes blocking the application from printing.